flyingrobots/git-kv/docs/tasks/Docker-Document-Workflow.md

   - Start the development container.
   - Access a shell inside the container.
   - Run tests and linters from the host or within the container.
-  - Stop and remove the container.- The documentation emphasizes the benefits of using the Dockerized environment.
+  - Stop and remove the container.
+  - The documentation emphasizes the benefits of using the Dockerized environment.

 ## 3. Test Plan